Download the all-new Republic app:

 Principal Secretary (forest) Sreya Guha on bird's death

-"Veterinary experts from Rajasthan University of Veterinary & Animal Sciences, Bikaner, have indicated that deaths occurred due to botulism," principal secretary (forest) Sreya Guha told PTI.
+"Veterinary experts from Rajasthan University of Veterinary & Animal Sciences, Bikaner, have indicated that the deaths occurred due to botulism," principal secretary (forest) Sreya Guha told PTI.

 Read | Birds-Eye-View of Chile Protest